argumentcomputer/LSpec/README.md

 The custom failure message is optional.

 There are more examples of `Testable` instances in [LSpec/Instances.lean](LSpec/Instances.lean).
-Such instances are automatically imported via `import LSpec`.

 The user is, of course, free to provide their own instances.